sakasute/weather-app/README.md

 ## Tests

-Testing, especially JS/React apps isn't very familiar to me but I did write a few simple tests.
+Testing, especially JS/React apps, isn't very familiar to me but I did write a few simple tests.
 Tests are run with the command `npm test`.
 Most of the tests are in `App.test.js`-file but there is also one snapshot test in `FavouritesList/FavouritesList.test.js`-file.

 The tests in ´App.test.js´-file are very basic.
 They mainly test that the main parts of the application are visible and that the search bar input works.
 The FavouritesList snapshot test tests that the favourites list rendering doesn't change unexpectedly.